learnk8s/learnk8s.io/src/requests-limits/content.md

 c445bbdb46aa        stresser-.5         49.33%              4.672MiB / 3.848GiB   0.12%
 ```

+The container only uses half a CPU core.

+_Of course, that's the limit._

-Let's repeat the experiment with a full CPU
+Let's repeat the experiment with a full CPU:

 ```terminal|command=1|title=bash
 docker run --rm -d --name stresser-1 \